SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 ```

 #### the replace step
-The code below will, at each location, choose a random orientation and effect the replacement, giving the `child` structure shown in the figure above.
+The code below will, at each location in the `parent` where a substructure matched the `query` fragment, choose a random orientation (corresponding to an overlay of the `query` with the substructure), align and install the replacement fragment, then remove the original substructure, giving the `child` structure shown in the figure above.

 ```jldoctest replace_md; output=false
 child = substructure_replace(search, replacement)